Undergraduate Degree and Graduation Information

 Minor: A minor is a similar grouping of courses that totals a minimum of 16 credits.
 A minimum of eight credits must be earned in residence at NDSU.

 Second or Multiple Majors: A second (or multiple) major may be earned by completing the requirements of both (or all) majors offered under the same baccalaureate degree.
 At least 15 unique credits must exist between the majors.
-When requirements for multiple majors are met concurrently, all majors are displayed on the diploma.

 Multiple majors or minors may be completed and recorded on the student's academic record after the degree for the first major has been awarded.
 When majors under different degrees are involved, the requirements for a second degree apply (See next section).